-After experiencing a water main break or after periodic hydrant flushing, the water system is flushed and disinfected by the Water District to the extent possible.
+After experiencing a water main break or after periodic hydrant flushing, the water system is flushed and disinfected by the Authority to the extent possible.
 In most cases you will not notice any difference in your water, though there is a chance that you may have air in the water pipes or notice a discoloration of the water.
 Natural mineral scale is on the inside of the pipes, and changes in the flow of water (such as during a water main break or flushing) often cause mineral scale to slough off and discolor the water or produce particulate matter.
 These mineral compounds pose no health threat.
-Following a water main break or flushing, the Water Department recommends you flush the COLD water lines in your home or business.
+Following a water main break or flushing, the Authority recommends you flush the COLD water lines in your home or business.
 It will cost you pennies to take this important step.

 1. Begin with the highest tap (faucet) without an aerator (a bathtub spigot is preferred) in your home, and then open other faucets one at a time, moving from your highest floor to your lowest floor.
 If the dwelling is one story, use the fixture closest to where the water service enters the building.